Low Barns

 About the reserve

-The reserve is now a Site of Special Scientific Interest and has become important for wildlife due to the wide range of habitats including wet woodland, grassland, open water and river side, which are home to many different types of birds, mammals, plants and insects.
+The reserve is a Site of Special Scientific Interest (SSSI) and has become important for wildlife due to the wide range of habitats including wet woodland, grassland, open water and river side habitats, which are home to many different types of birds, mammals, plants and insects.

-The site’s flat terrain and large accessible bird hides make it an ideal place to visit for everyone.
+The nature reserve's flat terrain and large accessible bird hides make it an ideal place to visit for everyone.

 There are three lakes and interconnecting streams, a number of mature ponds with extensive reedbeds and a wet pasture.
-The small ponds on the reserve are excellent for viewing damselflies and dragonflies such as the striking southern hawker, and also support amphibians such as common frog and smooth newt.
-The lakes and open water support good numbers of wildfowl, including overwintering bittern, and kingfishers are regularly seen.
+The small ponds on the reserve are excellent for viewing damselflies and dragonflies, such as the striking southern hawker, and also support amphibians such as common frog and smooth newt.
+The lakes and open water support good numbers of wildfowl, and overwintering bittern and kingfishers are regularly seen.

-The woodlands and grasslands on site add to the diversity of bird life throughout the year, from spectacular displays by flocks of roosting starlings to snipe, flycatchers and tawny owls.
+The woodlands and grasslands add to the diversity of bird life throughout the year.
+During winter, you might also see spectacular starling murmurations over the reedbeds of Low Barns.

 There are several very well appointed bird hides across the reserve that are open to all visitors, and Durham Wildlife Trust members are able to purchase a key so that they can access the site out of hours when the wildlife is at its best.

 Patient visitors may be rewarded by sightings of otter, fox, roe deer and stoat.
-Plant life is extremely rich and too numerous to list but as a result there are good numbers of butterflies on site, including dingy skipper and small copper.
+Plant life is extremely rich and as a result there are good numbers of butterflies on site, including dingy skipper and small copper.

 Low Barns Nature Reserve has a flat terrain and a network of surfaced paths linking the bird hides allowing easy access for all visitors.
 The visitor centre on the site offers a coffee shop, wildlife photography displays, and local crafts.
 A great place to visit at any time of year.